JoshuaKGoldberg/TypeStat/packages/ts-enhance/README.md

 ## Usage

-TypeStat is a CLI utility that modifies TypeScript types in existing code.
+`ts-enhance` is a CLI tool that iteratively improves TypeScript types in existing code.
 It can:

 - Add type annotations to fix [`noImplicitAny`](https://aka.ms/tsconfig#noImplicitAny) and [`noImplicitThis`](https://aka.ms/tsconfig#noImplicitThis) type errors